MobiusSync/mobiussync.github.io/faq.markdown

       **Möbius Sync** can sync files between multiple remote devices and multiple folders.
 The included Syncthing engine is very powerful and highly configurable.

-      **Möbius Sync** can sync files in it's own app sandbox as well as (from 1.23.1) *EXPERIMENTAL* support for files in other apps' sandboxes.
-See *Files in other app's sandboxes*.
+      **Möbius Sync** can sync files in its own app sandbox as well as (from 1.23.1) support for files in other apps' sandboxes.
+See *Syncing files in other apps' sandboxes*.

+      **Möbius Sync** has growing support for syncing photo collections (from 1.27.9).
+Because iOS manages photos and videos within the Photo Library, they are not accessible to Syncthing to synchronise directly as files, custom support has been developed in Möbius Sync.
+See *Syncing my photos and videos*.
-      **Möbius Sync** is restricted by iOS security and performance features in a few ways:

-      1. No iOS app can run continuously in the background.
+      **Möbius Sync** is restricted by iOS security and performance features: No iOS app can run continuously in the background.
 This means that **Möbius Sync** can only connect to other devices whilst the app is open, for a short time thereafter, and whenever it is triggered to run briefly in the background.
 See *Background sync*.

-      2. Photos and videos are not stored as files under iOS.
-This means you cannot sync photos and videos directly using Syncthing.
-See *Syncing my photos and videos* for future plans.
   - title: Background sync
     content: Apple iOS restricts apps from running continuously in the background, but apps can run for short times sporadically. **Möbius Sync** uses various methods to invoke background behaviour.
 The minimum interval between quick syncs and power syncs can be configured under Settings, but iOS schedules background activity in an adaptive manner that is not predicatable and sometimes counter-intuitive.
 It may take 24 hours to start to sync but you can expect a total of 1-2h of sync activity per day once stable.
   - title: Accessing my files within the Möbius Sync sandbox